schism-dev/schism/docs/mesh-generation/cross_regime.md

 2. Vertical grid: use $\text{LSC}^2$, and at least resolve the surface layer
 3. Parameterization: especially important are parameters that control momentum dissipation (`indvel`, `ihorcon`, `ishapiro`, `dt`)

-The case study on South China Sea (SCS) shown below illustrates some common mistakes made by users (Figure [1](#figure01)).
-A particularly severe challenge is a transitional regime (between eddying and non-eddying regimes) with steep slopes that tend to excite parasitic noises, and a common symptom for this manifests itself as spurious upwelling of cold water (Figure [2](#figure02)).
+The example of South China Sea (SCS) shown below illustrates this type of mistakes made by users (Figure [1](#figure01)).
+A particularly severe challenge is a transitional regime (between eddying and non-eddying regimes) with steep slopes that tend to excite parasitic noises (if the mesh resolution is too fine), and a common symptom for this manifests itself as spurious upwelling of cold water (Figure [2](#figure02)).

 <figure markdown id='figure01'>
 ![Grid South China Sea](../assets/case-study-scs.png){width=800}